Jafri115/customer-churn-prediction/README.md

     *   Defines another route (`/predict`) that:
         *   Receives customer data from the HTML form.
         *   Formats this data into the JSON structure expected by the churn prediction API.
-        *   Sends a POST request to the churn prediction API (running on Kubernetes or Azure Container Apps).
+        *   Sends a POST request to the churn prediction API (running on Kubernetes ).
         *   Receives the prediction response from the API.
         *   Displays the prediction (Churn: Yes/No, Probability) back to the user on the web page.
     *   Includes error handling for API communication issues.